rydmike/flex_color_picker/README.md

 Give the `ColorPicker` a heading and a subheading for the color shades, typically Text widgets with appropriate style.
 Decide if the Material shades can be selected or not and if the selected color name and RGB code are visible in the picker.
-If the color HEX RGB code is visible, the picker can also include a button that allows you to copy the selected color's code to the clipboard directly from the field.
+If the color HEX RGB code is visible, the picker can also include a button that allows you to copy the selected color code to the clipboard directly from the field.
 On the wheel picker you can enter a HEX RGB color code, and the wheel picker will move to select the entered color, while also creating a color swatch for it.

 The shape, size and spacing of the color picker items can be modified.
 There is a built-in dialog that can be used to show and use the `ColorPicker` in a dialog.
-You can of course also make your own dialog and just use the `ColorPicker` widget in your own custom dialog or other overlay.
+You can of course also make your own dialog and just use the `ColorPicker` widget in your own custom dialog or some other type of overlay.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerAllSize50-lower.png?raw=true" alt="ColorPicker variations lower"/>